neo-engine/neo/README.md

 * gcc/g++ ≥ 11.2 (for ndstool)

 * make

+Due to the recent breaking changes of libnds v2.0, this project is scheduled to move away from devkitPro/libnds.

 Having installed the above tools, _neo_ can be built with a single `make` command.
 See the section below for optional compilation parameters.